swathidotdev/OmniRAG/README.md

-# 🤖 Multimodal RAG-Based AI Knowledge Assistant
+# 🤖 OmniRAG - Multimodal RAG-Based AI Knowledge Assistant

 A production-grade Retrieval-Augmented Generation (RAG) system that allows users to upload documents, audio/video files, YouTube URLs, and web pages — then query them using natural language with cited answers.